-Final Paper April 3, 2019
+Final Paper April 1, 2020

 The final term paper may be an elaboration of the same topic as the seminar presentation, or students can choose a different topic (with approval of the Course Director).
 Details will be announced in class.
 The paper should be written in accordance with the Publication Manual of the American Psychological Association.
 Papers should be approximately 10-12 double spaced pages (2500-3000 words).
+See moodle for assignment details that attendance in necessary in order to participate.
+It will be helpful to prepare for each meeting by completing the assigned readings prior to each class.
+2% will be based on providing a peer review for a minimum of four final group presentations.